whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-30-Her-Shave-Co-Subscription-Box-Giveaway-January-2016-Coupon.md

 # Her Shave Co.
 Giveaway

-<p>Get a FREE Her Shave Co.
-Starter Box by following the steps below:</p>
+<p>Enter for a chance to win a FREE Her Shave Co.
+Starter Box!
+All you have to do is:</p>
 <ul>
 <li>Follow and like the Giveaway post on one of these social platforms (the more platforms you enter the better your chance!):
 <p></p>